ag-sc/auto-llm/docs/fundamentals/evaluating.md

 Exact Match is a strict binary metric that checks whether the model's output is completely identical to the reference.
 A response scores 1 if it matches exactly, and 0 otherwise.
 It is appropriate when the expected output has only one correct form.

-For a full evaluation set, Exact Match is usually reported as the proportion of examples that matched exactly, giving a final score between 0 and 1.
-A high value means the model reliably produces outputs in the exact required format.

 ## Partial Match

 Partial Match evaluates the model's output field by field, rather than as a whole.
 A response that correctly produces some fields but not others receives a score proportional to the number of fields it got right.
 This is more informative than Exact Match when the structured output contains multiple independent pieces of information.